Muhsin Ibrahim

 determined, forgetful and seldom ignorant of what is going on around us and

 beyond.
 It’s His mercy.
-Else, the whole life would be uninteresting, tiring
+Otherwise, life would be uninteresting, tiring, and perhaps worthless.

 The Trial